1

 Cellular Universe Models

-deal with that class of model neglected by mainstream cosmology: The class
+This section deals with that class of models neglected by mainstream cosmology: The class

 of the Cellular Universe.

-It is rather surprising that the cellular concept has never
+It is rather surprising that during the 20th century the cellular concept

-been seriously applied to the universe.
-Consider that so much of the
+seriously applied to the universe.
+Consider what is obvious: so much of the

 tendency is the organic realm; all organisms are structurally divided into